pearsonca/scala-commsim/index.md

 namespace collisions), but the sort of modeling care needed to avoid those is far lower than the sort of care to properly apply the design patterns.

-One aside before we proceed: there have been great strides in other algorithmic approaches to prediction, such as neural networks and classification trees, and those alternatives are both powerful and also avoid many problems associated [with traditional equation-based models][breiman2001statistical].
-But to use them effectively, we must carefully attend to the distinction between [explanation and prediction][shmueli2010explain].
-We do not address these approaches here, but we do wish to highlight what \"thinking carefully\" means for covert groups.
-These approaches are largely interpolative: the product is at most what is in the training data.
-There may be quite a bit in the training set, indeed enough beyond what is readily apparent to any researcher, thus making the process appear capable of extrapolation.
-For covert groups, however, training data is sparse and what is present may be mischaracterized.
-Researchers attempting to apply these sort of algorithmic based approaches to covert groups should be especially skeptical, disbelieving any results that do not explicitly address substantial input censoring and error.

-###Aggregation

-First, the matter of aggregation: as highlighted in [subsequent work][epidemics4], the connection data tells substantially different stories depending how it is sliced.
-The network extracted from the data for their theoretical work is used for a single epidemic season simulation, but that data is over several years.
-Careful review of the users and hotspot locations indicates a high rate of turnover in both.
-Using a similar model for the spread of infection, changes in tie aggregation windows result in very different disease outcomes.

-##Scala Demonstration Model
 There are several approaches to achieve the aforementioned design patterns.
 One typical approach is via inheritance.
 In some parent representation, we describe all the actions our agents can take, and then we have child classes that